wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Diego A. De Giorgio</strong><br>
 <em>GeekTronix</em>

 <em>I am a person who has a large collection of passwords and logins and constantly have to be checking my password program to access sites.
 If only I could use just a few that would work for a whole list of sites and forums I visit it would make things a lot easier.
 With browsers now allowing users to save password and sync between pcs has helped.
-And I’m now seeing more and more social sites letting users use logins for other sites like facebook and others.
+And I'm now seeing more and more social sites letting users use logins for other sites like facebook and others.
 I know there are countless others that feel the same way I do.With an ap like what you provide at LoginRadius, I think you have taken it a step further by allowing users to have more choices.
 A use can decide which of their login is more appropriate, twitter, facebooks or any other.
 They can get away from the long drawn out process of a sign up page where ever your app is hosted.
 As a site owner I think making your site user friendly and easy to access with high security is a plus.
-I also think signup pages on some site could get a bit intrusive and I’m sure that I’m not the only person that thinks this way.
+I also think signup pages on some site could get a bit intrusive and I'm sure that I’m not the only person that thinks this way.
 Why should it be mandatory for a person to state if they are a male or female just to buy a product from your site or become a member?
 Signup pages are a big turn off for a lot of would be customers.Your ap is a welcome piece of software as I have been seriously considering making drastic changes to my signup page to make it more appealing.
 And I think I might still make the changes any way. </em><br>
 <strong>Rudy Rawlins</strong><br>
 <em>Caribprints</em>

-<em>El modulo trabaja grandioso, aunque tuve algunos problemas porque al ingresar una cuenta el usuario permanecía conectado permanentemente sin poder cerrar sesión, contacte al servicio de soporte de loginradius y rápidamente se comunicaron conmigo dándome un par de soluciones, y no dejaron de comunicarse conmigo hasta que el problema fue resuelto, estoy muy satisfecho con el servicio y con el modulo.</em><br>
+<em>El modulo trabaja grandioso, aunque tuve algunos problemas porque al ingresar una cuenta el usuario permanecía conectado permanentemente sin poder cerrar sesio'n, contacte al servicio de soporte de loginradius y ra'pidamente se comunicaron conmigo dándome un par de soluciones, y no dejaron de comunicarse conmigo hasta que el problema fue resuelto, estoy muy satisfecho con el servicio y con el modulo.</em><br>
-<strong>Juan Luis Gomez</strong><br>
+<strong>Juan Luis Gomez'</strong><br>
 <em>Webmaster</em><br>
 <em>Delachona</em>